junwu6/junwu6.github.io/_pages/recruitment.md

 Here are several optional research projects in my team.

-* **Graph Limit theory**.
-It models graph data in the limit as the number of nodes approaches infinity, and can also serve as a generative model for graph sequences.
+* **Graph Limit Theory**.
+It models dense/sparse graph data in the limit as the number of nodes approaches infinity, and can also serve as a generative model for graph sequences.
 Our research aims to understand the convergence, stability, and generalization performance of modern graph learning methods.

 * **Flow Matching**.
 Flow matching is a flexible and scalable framework for learning probabilistic maps between distributions.
 We investigate its theoretical foundations for handling distribution shifts between training and testing environments.